 6. Build a Fast Site

 Just this year, Google added page load speed as a ranking factor in search engines.
-Thus, if you build a site that loads slowly, you’re hurting your SEO efforts.
+Thus, if you build a site that loads slowly, you’re hurting your SEO efforts and that’s why you need to get companies as indexsy seo company to help improve your SEO results.
 Thus, be sure to use best practices when it comes to compression, database calls and the like.

 7. Build and Submit a Sitemap

 A sitemap is a small XML file that helps search engines effectively crawl your site.
 If the site you built doesn’t have one, you’re making the search engine’s job harder; why do that?
 Here’s a simple tool for building free XML sitemaps; alternatively, if you build sites on WordPress like we do, I suggest using the Google XML Sitemaps plugin.